PeterTKovacs/zold137/README.md

 ## A word of advice for the reader

 This readme is the most important source of information about what pieces of code and when to run.

+To be able to run anything, you have to install the environment via the Dockerfile, as elaborated later.

 As a rule of thumb, scripts you may want to run (besides data manipulation) are in [drone_demo](drone_demo).
 There is the [drone_demo/summary.pdf](drone_demo/summary.pdf) report too, in PDF and the TeX source is attached too.